Ro Khanna: Early life and education

 Khanna was a visiting lecturer of economics at Stanford University from 2012 to 2016, taught law at the Santa Clara University School of Law, and taught American jurisprudence at San Francisco State University.
-In 2012 he published a book on American competitiveness in business, Entrepreneurial Nation: Why Manufacturing is Still Key to America's Future.
+In 2012, he published a book on American competitiveness in business, Entrepreneurial Nation: Why Manufacturing is Still Key to America's Future.
 Governor Jerry Brown appointed Khanna to the California Workforce Investment Board in 2012.
 Khanna served on the board of Planned Parenthood Mar Monte from 2006 until 2013 while on leave from the Obama Administration.

-In 2014, Khanna left Wilson Sonsini for his first, unsuccessful campaign for California's 17th congressional district seat.
-He lost a close election to the incumbent, Mike Honda, but garnered substantial support from the Silicon Valley tech industry.
-He then took a job as Vice President of Strategic Initiatives at Smart Utility Systems.
+In 2014, Khanna left Wilson Sonsini for his first campaign for California's 17th congressional district seat.
+Khanna finished second in the top-two primary behind seven-term incumbent and fellow Democrat Mike Honda.
+He lost a close general election to Honda, but garnered substantial support from the Silicon Valley tech industry.
+Khanna then took a job as Vice President of Strategic Initiatives at Smart Utility Systems.

-In 2016, he challenged Honda again and won, with significant support from venture capital firms and tech companies.
-He was reelected in 2018, 2020 and 2022.
+In 2016, Khanna challenged Honda again.
+He narrowly finished first in the top-two primary over Honda, then defeated him in the general election by a nearly 2-to-1 margin, with significant support from venture capital firms and tech companies.
+Khanna was reelected in 2018, 2020, 2022, and 2024.

+As of August 13, 2025, Khanna is working with YouTubers "Schlep" and "KreekCraft" to exercise Roblox's child safety after "Schlep" was terminated and sent a cease and desist letter for catching child predators on the site.